The Treatment Process

 SMART is a popular alternative to 12-step support groups.
 It teaches recovering addicts strategies to control addictive behaviors by addressing the underlying thoughts and feelings attached to substance abuse.
 SMART recovery utilizes a “4-point” program with steps that can be completed in any order.

 You have options.
 Talk about them with a treatment provider today.

 Find A Treatment Center Today

 Since you know more about what to consider when you’re selecting a treatment center, it’s time to get help!
-We have information on thousands of individual treatment centers from across the United States, including one that is the perfect fit for you.
+For more information on treatment options, contact a treatment provider today.